HugoRCD/nuppets/README.md

 ## 🚀 About

-Nuppets is more than just a snippet collection - it's a universal hub for Nuxt development resources.
-Starting with carefully crafted snippets available across multiple platforms (Raycast, VS Code, and more), Nuppets aims to become the go-to resource for everything that makes Nuxt development more efficient.
+Nuppets is more than just a snippet collection - it's a universal hub for Nuxt and Vue development resources.
+Starting with carefully crafted snippets available across multiple platforms (Raycast, VS Code, and more), Nuppets aims to become the go-to resource for everything that makes Nuxt / Vue development more efficient.

 ## ✨ Features

 - 📱 **Cross-Platform**: Works with Raycast, VS Code, and more
-- 🎯 **Purpose-Built**: Specifically designed for Nuxt development
+- 🎯 **Purpose-Built**: Specifically designed for Nuxt and Vue development
-- 🔄 **Always Updated**: Regular updates to match Nuxt's evolution
+- 🔄 **Always Updated**: Regular updates to match Nuxt / Vue's evolution
 - 🎨 **Customizable**: Easy to adapt to your workflow
 - 🤝 **Community-Driven**: Built by developers, for developers